Smart Solutions that Leverage Technology

 The TechHeroes program is a culmination my experiences both personal and professional, wrapped with a passion to create effective lasting change in society.
 In early 2009 I met Dr. Zimbardo and created an information network that served as a repository, resource and communication tool for the development of the Heroic Imagination Project.
 I shared my idea with Dr. Zimbardo and he encouraged me to write a grant proposal that was awarded funding for the pilot program.

 Working with partners in technology, education and senior services we create solutions for seniors.
 Bridging the digital divide through innovative access and accessibility driven initiatives and projects.
 The Sunrise Senior Center in Palo Alto is a pilot program which has and will continue to provide valuable data and discoveries.
 My goal will be to work with strategic partners to create technology access solutions for seniors in residential care facilities.

 I would like to work with local government to review existing laws, to ensure the right of seniors to information access via the Internet.
 The beauty of a supported technology program are the results; people get connected and see technology and the Internet as a tool for knowledge, communication and entertainment.
 Through creative universal design and accessibility solutions as well as the key component ,human support, I envision seniors getting plugged back into society.

-If you are interested in learning more please fill out the web form or email me from the contact page.
+If you are interested in learning more please contact me directly at email@example.com

 A Smart Solution . . .
 Online Student Portfolios